abderelmalki-jpg/ch7AL/README.md

     **Important Note on `FIREBASE_PRIVATE_KEY`**: When you copy the private key from the JSON file you downloaded, it will contain newline characters (`\n`).
 You must format it as a single line in your `.env` file, replacing the newlines with `\n`.
 For example:
     `"-----BEGIN PRIVATE KEY-----\nMIIC...rest_of_the_key...\n-----END PRIVATE KEY-----\n"`

+    **CRITICAL: The maps in the application will NOT work until you replace `"your-google-maps-api-key-here"` with a real, valid Google Maps API key.**

 2.  **Install Dependencies**: